Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 2 : How is data being extracted, prepared, and used in the AUI?

-In RQ\textsubscript{2b}, we investigate data collection techniques to collect and extract user data.
-The answer to this Sub-RQ leads to the definition of a taxonomy based on the data collection technique (See Figure \ref{fig:datacoltax}).
-Aranha et al. \cite{Aranha2021} classify the data collection techniques into two categories: based on \textbf{\emph{visible inputs}} and based on \textbf{\emph{invisible inputs}}.
-Visible inputs are those that can be observed with the naked eye without the aid of a computer or other technical resources.
-In turn, invisible input based techniques mainly analyse signals and electrical impulses, leading to the use of specific sensors.
+In RQ\textsubscript{2b}, we explored data collection techniques employed to gather and extract user data.
+Our investigation into this Sub-RQ leads to the establishment of a taxonomy centred around data collection techniques (See Figure \ref{fig:datacoltax}).
+Building upon the work of \cite{Aranha2021} and \cite{hurst2012emotion}, we categorised data collection techniques into two primary groups: those based on \textbf{\emph{visible input}} and those based on \textbf{\emph{invisible input}}.
+Visible input data collection techniques can be observed with the naked eye without the aid of a computer or other technical resources.
+In turn, invisible input-based data collection techniques mainly involve the analysis of signals and electrical impulses, often requiring specialised sensors for data capture.